april-yyt/arbitrage-gainer-fsharp/README.md

 ## Trading Strategy
 The trading strategy is a bounded context representing a **core subdomain**.
 It consists of the following workflows, all of which can be found in [TradingStrategy.fs](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs):
-- `updateTransactionsVolume` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/f5fc2be54374fe9191aa2a324e5f96c405b08004/TradingStrategy.fs#L128)): processing an update to the transactions daily volume
+- `updateTransactionsVolume` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L163)): processing an update to the transactions daily volume
-- `updateTransactionsAmount` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L146)): processing an update to the transactions total amount
+- `updateTransactionsAmount` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L180)): processing an update to the transactions total amount
-- `acceptNewTradingStrategy` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/f5fc2be54374fe9191aa2a324e5f96c405b08004/TradingStrategy.fs#L157)): process a new trading strategy provided by the user
+- `acceptNewTradingStrategy` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L191)): process a new trading strategy provided by the user
-- `activateAcceptedTradingTrategy` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L171)): activate an accepted trading strategy for use in trading
+- `activateAcceptedTradingTrategy` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L204)): activate an accepted trading strategy for use in trading
-- `resetForNewDay` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L179)): the daily volume should be reset so as to accurately track whether the maximal daily volume is reached
+- `resetForNewDay` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L214)): the daily volume should be reset so as to accurately track whether the maximal daily volume is reached
-- `reactivateUponNewDay` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L189)): a strategy that was deactivated due to reaching the maximal daily volume should be reactivated when the daily volume is reset
+- `reactivateUponNewDay` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L223)): a strategy that was deactivated due to reaching the maximal daily volume should be reactivated when the daily volume is reset

+Note that there are also two "helper workflows", `processNewTransactionVolume` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L150)) and `processNewTransactionAmount` ([link](https://github.com/yutongyaF2023/arbitragegainer/blob/main/TradingStrategy.fs#L156)).
+These functions' purpose is to link this bounded context to the order management bounded context by translating the events between both of them.
+This will be improved for the next milestone when we fully integrate the bounded contexts.

 ## Arbitrage Opportunity
 The trading strategy is a bounded context representing a **core subdomain**.
 It consists of the following workflows, all of which can be found in